bitnami/charts/bitnami/oauth2-proxy/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 3.0.0

+This major update the Redis&reg; subchart to its newest major, 17.0.0, which updates Redis&reg; from its version 6.2 to version 7.0.

 ### To 2.0.0